-Assistant Director, Writing & Representation: Advice & Persuasion
+Assistant Director, Writing & Representation: Advocacy & Problem Solving

-Administrative Coordinator, Writing & Representation: Advice & Persuasion
+Administrative Coordinator, Writing & Representation: Advocacy & Problem Solving

 WRAP: Mastering the fundamentals

-William Mitchell’s Writing and Representation: Advice and Persuasion (WRAP) program, required for all first-year students, features small group classes for mastering fundamental client representation skills such as interviewing clients, writing memos, researching the law, negotiating contracts, settling cases, and arguing motions.
+William Mitchell’s Writing and Representation: Advocacy and Problem Solving (WRAP) program, required for all first-year students, features small group classes for mastering fundamental client representation skills such as interviewing clients, writing memos, researching the law, negotiating contracts, settling cases, and arguing motions.
 This strong legal foundation gives Mitchell graduates an enduring advantage in their careers.

 Good lawyers know the law.
 Great lawyers know the law and how to put it to work for their clients.

-Our Writing and Representation: Advice and Persuasion (WRAP) program helps students develop the skills that make lawyers great:
+Our Writing and Representation: Advocacy and Problem Solving (WRAP) program helps students develop the skills that make lawyers great:

 - interviewing clients,